Philippines: Sogod Bay [Leyte] + Moalboal [Cebu] + Pangatalan [Palawan] - March 2020

 To make pictures, the conditions are not ideal.
 The visibility is very bad, there are a lot of particles in suspension.
 We can see the shark appearing at the last moment in the greenish fog of the water, my autofocus is slipping.

-I still managed to take a few pictures and to record short video sequences, a bit shaky, of a specimen that kept passing and passing again, indifferent to our presence.
-I made a little montage of less than a minute that I put below.
+I still managed to take a few photos and record short, slightly shaky video sequences of a specimen that kept passing by again and again, indifferent to our presence.
+I've put together a little footage, less than a minute long, which you can watch below.

-I've moved away from the others a bit, when a nearby guide points to the water in front of me.
-I put my head back under the surface.
+I got a little further away from the others, when a guide nearby pointed to the water in front of me.
+I put my head back below the surface.
 The imposing whale shark that I filmed a few moments earlier is back.
-I switch back to turbo mode to keep myself at its height, on its starboard side, taking care to keep the required distance.
+I switch back to turbo mode with my fins, to keep up with it on its starboard side, making sure I keep the required distance.

 I see approaching the massive rectangle of the head, the gaping mouth, the tiny eye, the quivering slits of the gills and the faithful remora that waddle under its right pectoral.
 I contemplate, subjugated, the checkerboard with white dots which scrolls, the dorsal fin, and the slow and regular swimming of the enormous beast.
 What beauty, what power!
 But already it passed, and I tried to swim, but I could only see the coming and going of its tail, like a goodbye...
 And then it became a shadow and disappeared again in the turquoise mist.